Waterford High School (Ohio)

 Waterford High School (WHS) is a public high school in Waterford, Washington County, Ohio.
 It is the only high school in the Wolf Creek Local School District.
 Their mascot is the Wildcat, and their official school colors are green and white.

 Athletics

-The Wildcats belong to the Ohio High School Athletic Association (OHSAA) and the Tri-Valley Conference, a 16-member athletic conference located in southeastern Ohio.
+The Wildcats belong to the Ohio High School Athletic Association (OHSAA) and the Tri-Valley Conference, a 13-member athletic conference located in southeastern Ohio.
 The conference is divided into two divisions based on school size.
 The Ohio Division features the larger schools and the Hocking Division features the smaller schools, including Waterford.

-Athletic History

-Their rival is the Beverly Fort Frye Cadets.
+Their key rival is the Beverly Fort Frye Cadets.
 They play each other every year in a showdown known as "The Battle of the Muskingum River."
-In recent times, the 2016 Boys Varsity Football Team completed a record breaking season, going 11–2, the best a Waterford football team has ever done.
-They hosted Waterford's first ever home playoff game against Zanesville Bishop Rosecrans and claimed victory 13–9.
-The team came to its farthest point as the regional runners-up to Canal Winchester Harvest Preparatory.